 During the plan year if you or an eligible family member has a qualifying event that creates a special open enrollment

 .
 You must enroll no later than 60 days

 after the event that created the special open enrollment.

-You decide how much you want to contribute per pay period when you enroll.
+To determine how much you want to contribute per pay period, estimate your expenses for the plan year and enroll in a Medical FSA for that amount.
+The money deducted from your pay is divided by the number of paychecks you will receive in the plan year.
 The minimum annual amount is $240, and the maximum annual amount is $2,500.

-When you incur a qualifying expense, you can submit a claim via our mobile app, online, or send a claim form by toll-free fax, mail, or email to request reimbursement.
-You also can sign up for a debit card tied to your account.
+When you incur a qualifying expense, you can submit a claim via a mobile app, online, or send a claim form by toll-free fax, mail, or email to request reimbursement.
+You also can sign up for a debit card.

 Spending down your Medical FSA – Grace period to “use it or lose it”